HAVEN’T FOUND WHAT YOU ARE LOOKING FOR? ASK US!

 - Empty the jar after stirring in another jar.
 Dilute the remaining product with Zingasolv.
 Mix the diluted product.
-Pour this in the new jar.
+Poor this in the new jar.
 Mix the new jar thoroughly.

 Can I overcoat ZINGA?

-ZINGA can be overcoated, but is -like any Zinc rich coating- sensitive to solvents.
+ZINGA can be overcoated with two pack finishes or powder coating, but is -like any Zinc rich coating- sensitive to solvents.
 Therefore compatibility must be ensured.
 In general, fast-curing low solvent containing topcoats perform better.
 To test, apply a small amount of topcoat on a non-critical, non-visible part of the structure which has been coated with ZINGA and observe if any reaction occurs.
+Best practice is apply the two pack by mist coat/wet coat method.
 To avoid any problems, we advise the use of a sealer (see: sealers on ZINGA).